ngs-lang/ngs/c/ngs.1.md

 # LANGUAGE SYNTAX

 A notable difference between say JavaScript, Ruby, Perl, Python and NGS is that there are two syntaxes in the language.
 The **command syntax** and the **code syntax**.
 The **command syntax** covers the tasks of running programs and i/o redirection.
 The **code syntax** is a full blown language.
-The decision to have two syntaxes was made because I don't see another way to provide both good interactive experience and a complete, normal programming language.
+The decision to have two syntaxes was made because I did not see another way to provide both good interactive experience and a complete, normal programming language.
 What I mean is that typing **system('ls')** or even **\`ls\`** is not a good interactive experience.
-On the other hand having syntax for full blown language based on interactive syntax is not a good thing either.
+On the other hand having syntax for full blown language based on interactive syntax (extending the **command syntax** till it becomes a real language) is not a good thing either, it will look bad.
 See control structures in bash.
 It's horrible. **if ... ;then ...; fi**.

 ## Command syntax